Acupuncture

 Athough

-many theories have been presented, there is still no easy
+many theories have been presented, there is still no easy answer as to

-a majority of acupuncture points are either located near,
+of acupuncture points are either located near, or connected to neural

-or connected to neural structures, this suggests that acupuncture
+structures, this suggests that acupuncture stimulates the nervous system

-to the sensation of pain.
-Other theories suggest that acupuncture
+to "shut the gate" to the sensation of pain.
+Other theories

-may not know precisely how it works, studies have shown
+precisely how it works, studies have shown that it does work for a large

-that it does work for a large majority of people and conditions.
+majority of people and conditions.

 Do